-The diseases fall into two categories: Localized and systemic.
+These diseases fall into two categories, namely localized and systemic.
 Localized diseases affect a particular organ such as liver, thyroid, and adrenal glands, while systemic autoimmune diseases spread to multiple organs from skin to kidneys and heart.
 The disorders can affect any part of your child’s body, including:

 - Blood vessels